 As an agency of the State, the University was included in the State's OPEB actuarial study.
 The analysis of the statewide ARC by accounts is performed by the State Controller's Office (SCO) and a portion related to billable accounts is allocated to the University.
-Since the ARC allocated by the SCO does not provide a breakdown of the ARC for health and dental benefits separately, the ARC for the nonbillable accounts, which related only to dental benefits, was estimated based on dental contributions as a percentage of the total OPEB contributions.
+Since the ARC allocated by the

+SCO does not provide a breakdown of the ARC for health and dental benefits separately, the ARC for the nonbillable accounts, which related only to dental benefits, was estimated based on dental contributions as a percentage of the total OPEB contributions.

 Projections of benefits for financial statement reporting purposes are based on the substantive plan and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit cost between the State and the plan members to that point.
 The actuarial methods and assumptions used are consistent with a long-term perspective.
-In the June 30, 2011 actuarial valuation, the individual entry age normal cost method was used.
-The actuarial assumptions included a 4.50% investment rate of return and an annual State healthcare cost trend rate of actual increases for 2012 and 9.00% in 2013, initially, reduced to an ultimate rate of 4.50% after seven years.
+In the June 30, 2012 actuarial valuation, the individual entry age normal cost method was used.
+The actuarial assumptions included a 4.50% investment rate of return, 4.5% discount rate and an annual State healthcare cost trend rate of actual increases for 2013 and 9.00% in 2014, initially, reduced to an ultimate rate of 4.50% after seven years.
 Both rates included a 3.00% annual inflation assumption.
 Annual wage inflation is assumed to be 3.25%.
 The unfunded actuarial accrued liabilities are being amortized as a level percentage of projected payroll on an open basis over a 30-year period.

 Funding progress information specifically related to the University's portion of the statewide OPEB plan is not available.
-For more details about the actuarial methods and assumptions used by the State as well as the statewide plans' funding progress and status, refer to the State of California's Comprehensive Annual Financial Report (CAFR) for the fiscal year ended 2012.
+For more details about the actuarial methods and assumptions used by the State as well as the statewide plans' funding progress and status, refer to the State of California's Comprehensive Annual Financial Report (CAFR) for the fiscal year ended 2013.

-(13) Self-Insurance Claims Liability
+(13) Claims Liability for Losses and Loss Adjustment Expenses

-The University and certain auxiliary organizations have established CSURMA, a blended component unit of the University, to centrally manage workers' compensation, general liability, industrial and nonindustrial disability, unemployment insurance coverage, and other risk-related programs.
-The liability included in the accompanying financial statements reflects the estimated ultimate cost of settling claims related to events that have occurred on or before June 30, 2012.
-The liability includes estimated amounts that will be required for future payments of claims that have been reported and claims related to events that have occurred but have not yet been reported.
+The University and certain auxiliary organizations have established the CSURMA, a discretely presented component unit of the University, to centrally manage workers' compensation, general liability, industrial and nonindustrial disability, unemployment insurance coverage, and other risk-related programs.
+The cliams liability included in the discretely presented component unit column reflects the estimated ultimate cost of settling claims related to events that have occurred on or before June 30, 2013.
+The liability includes estimated amounts that will be required for future payments of claims that have been reported and claims related to events that have not yet been reported.
 The liability is also reduced by estimated amounts recoverable from the reinsurer that are related to the liabilities for unpaid claims and claim adjustment expenses.
 The liability is estimated through an actuarial calculation using individual case basis valuations and statistical analyses.
-Although considerable variability is inherent in such estimates, management believes that the liability is a reasonable estimate at June 30, 2012.
+Although considerable variability is inherent in such estimates, management believes that the liability is a reasonable estimate at June 30, 2013.